lhcb/glossary/glossary/P.md

 Advisory body to the LHCb management that defines the strategy and priority of the experiments physics programme.

+## Physics (Analysis) Working Group (often short "Working Group (WG)") {#PAWG}

+Group of analysts working on similar/related analyses in terms of research subject.
+PPWGs are coordinated by convenors (who are part of the «PPG»).
+Many working groups are further divided into subgroups.
+See the section below [Physics Planning Group](http://lhcb-conv.web.cern.ch/lhcb-conv/StructureDefault.html#Physics_Planning_Group).

+## PPWG: Physics Performance Working Group {#PPWG}

+Groups in charge of maintaining tools and inputs into multiple analyses, such as luminosity measurements, «PID» methods and calibration, «Flavour Tagging:Flavour-Tagging».
+PAWGs are coordinated by convenors (who are part of the «PPG»).
+See the section below [Physics Planning Group](http://lhcb-conv.web.cern.ch/lhcb-conv/StructureDefault.html#Physics_Planning_Group).

 ## Production Request {#PR}

 A request for processing centrally a physics request.
 Production Requests are managed by the LHCb distributed computing team via LHCbDIRAC.
 LHCb users can create production requests via the [LHCbDIRAC Web Portal](https://lhcb-portal-dirac.cern.ch/DIRAC/?view=tabs&theme=Grey&url_state=1|*LHCbDIRAC.ProductionRequestManager.classes.ProductionRequestManager).
 Production Requests are subject to approval by the «PPG».